Defining a computed allocation

 Select one of these posting options to determine the level of detail for the allocation transactions:

-• The Consolidate option creates one allocation transaction for each Post to Activity.
+• C - Consolidate: Create one allocation transaction for each Post to Activity.
 The transaction is posted to the post-to activity and account category defined on the allocation line.
-The Consolidate option defaults, and must be used with General Ledger based pools.
+By default, this option is selected and it is used with General Ledger based pools.

-• The Pool option creates multiple allocation transactions for each Post to Activity.
+• P - Pool: Create multiple allocation transactions for each Post to Activity.
 Transactions are created based on the pool's account categories.
 Transactions are posted to the Post to Activity defined on the allocation line, but the account category is overridden with the original account categories defined for the pool.
-This option can only be used with an activity based pool.
+You can only use this option with an activity based pool.

-• The Detail option creates multiple allocation transactions for each Post to Activity.
-The calculation creates the same detailed transactions as the Pool option, but transactions are posted to the Post to Activity and account category defined on the allocation line.
+• D - Detail: Create multiple allocation transactions for each Post to Activity.
+The calculation creates the same detailed transactions as the P - Pool option, but transactions are posted to the Post to Activity and account category defined on the allocation line.

 Auto Rvs (Auto Reverse)

-Select Yes to automatically create a reversing entry for the allocation when you create allocation transactions.
-When you run Allocation Update (AC131), you specify the date you want to assign to the reversing entry.
+Select Y - Yes to automatically create a reversing entry for the allocation when you create allocation transactions.
+When you run Allocation Update (AC131), you specify the date to assign to the reversing entry.
 This option is normally used for allocations based on year-to-date or life-to-date data.
 This overrides the default you defined in the Automatic Reverse field on New Allocation (AC30.4).

-3. To override allocation header or pool information for the post-to activity in the allocation line, or to define a unit of measure if you are allocating units that will impact Units of Production billing, click More to access Activity Allocation (AC30.6).
-Use these guidelines to specify the field values:
+3. To override allocation header or pool information for the post-to activity in the allocation line, or to define a unit of measure if you are allocating units that affects Units of Production billing, click More to access Activity Allocation (AC30.6).
+Specify this information:

 Post From Activity, Post From Acct Category, and Post From Account

-You can override offset transaction defaults defined on New Allocation (AC30.4) in these three fields.
+You can override offset transaction defaults defined on New Allocation (AC30.4) in these fields.

 Type